 My ePortfolio is a fluid space that will be under continual construction.
 I’ll be updating it on a consistent basis, which means you may find areas that aren’t yet complete, and that you may want to keep checking back to see what I’ve added.

-I teach in the Honors Program at Lane Community College, and we require all of our Honors students to craft ePortfolios as they journey through our program because we believe that ePortfolios are an important component of learning and career success in the 21st century.
+I teach in at Lane Community College, and I require that students who take my Writing courses begin crafting personal ePortfolios in my class because I believe that ePortfolios are an important component of learning and career success in the 21st century.
 As such, I think it’s essential for me to have my own ePortfolio, because I don’t believe in asking students to create things that I myself would not be willing or able to.

 Having an ePortfolio of my own allows me to model their importance for my students, as well as to have a space where I can play, experiment, and try new things in the Wordpress platform that my students are also using.
 I will have the opportunity in this process to learn alongside my students as I maintain an ePortfolio alongside them.
 I’ve no doubt they’ll teach me as much as I teach them in this process.
 Having my own ePortfolio allows me to better understand both the joys and benefits of having an ePortfolio, as well as the struggles and obstacles that are faced when building and maintaining one.
 This will help keep my ePortfolio expectations for students reasonable and help inform my assessment of their work.